sebj/SJADNShareController/README.md

 `sharingServicePicker.delegate = ADNShareController;`

-Otherwise, [take a look on Stack Overflow to see how to setup a share button, on Mountain Lion](http://stackoverflow.com/a/11815632/447697), then, see the paragraphs above.
+Otherwise, [take a look on Stack Overflow to see how to setup a share button](http://stackoverflow.com/a/11815632/447697), then, see the paragraphs above.

 ####Standalone